eza-community/eza/man/eza_colors.5.md

 LIST OF STYLES
 ==============

-Unlike some versions of `ls`, the given ANSI values must be valid colour codes: eza won’t just print out whichever characters are given.
+Unlike some versions of `ls`, the given ANSI values must be valid color codes: eza won’t just print out whichever characters are given.

 The codes accepted by eza are: